-- a We will consult you about any changes we want to make to your tenancy agreement.
-Under the Housing Act 1985 we can make changes to the tenancy agreement as long as we consult you properly, take account of your views and give you four weeks' notice before the change happens. - b We will also consult you on any other matters relating to how we manage our housing if we think that those matters are likely to have a substantial effect on tenants. - c The Data Protection Act 1998 sets out how we can use and store your confidential details.
+- b We will also consult you on any other matters relating to how we manage our housing if we think that those matters are likely to have a substantial effect on tenants. - c The Data Protection Act 1998 sets out how we can use and store your confidential details.
 The Data Protection Act 1998 also gives you certain rights relating to the information we hold.
 The main rights you have are: - to see any information we hold about you (except information which identifies someone else); and - to ask for any us to correct any information that is wrong.

-If you want to see a copy of the information we hold about you, contact your local area housing office.
+If you want to see a copy of the information we hold about you, contact your housing officer.

-Information Sharing
+d Information Sharing